13B-REW in a FC3S

 There are two methods to solve the engine support issue, which we’ll cover in this article.

 The most popular methods is to adapt the 13B-REW engine mounts to the chassis of the FC3S, which is not a simple job, and is not recommended.
-The 2 factory founds on the 13B-REW and situated near the rear housing, while on the 13BT of the FC3S they are in the middle housing.
+The 2 factory mounts found on the 13B-REW are located on the rear side housing, while on the 13BT of the FC3S they are on the center side housing.
 This gives a sharp angle to connect the two points.
 When considering engine mounts in general.
 Weight distribution on the vertical plane is universal, the weight of the motor (top) puts downward pressure on the supports to stay straight and low.
 We need to keep this concept in mind.
-The easiest way to achève this is by keeping the stock 13B-REW mounts and weld a new crossmember to the cradle, which is situated behind the motor of the FC3S.
+The easiest way to acheive this is by keeping the stock 13B-REW mounts and weld a new crossmember to the cradle, which is situated behind the motor of the FC3S.
 There is just enough space to weld a 3” crossmember, then the 13B-REW supports will be set in place easily, which allows you to keep nearly all of the 13B-REW components.

-If you’re running the stock ECU of the 13B-REW, you’ll need the neige harness, ignition system harness, ignitor and coils from the FD3S 13B-REW.
-Going the aftermarket route, EMS fuel and ignition control will give you more flexibility but will require additional parts for the initiéon system.
-Chosing a Haltech EMS as your controller will allow you to use the factory ignition input system (trigger wheel and magnetic pickups) of the 13B-REW with the coil/igniters of the 13BT.
+If you’re running the stock ECU of the 13B-REW, you’ll need the engine harness, ignition system harness, ignitor and coils from the FD3S 13B-REW.
+Going the aftermarket route, EMS fuel and ignition control will give you more flexibility but will require additional parts for the ignition system.
+Chosing an afermarket EMS as your controller will allow you to use the factory ignition input system (trigger wheel and magnetic pickups) of the 13B-REW or any ither pattern with the coil/igniters of the 13BT.

 Since the 13B-REW already uses a front mount intercooler, you’ll need to do the same with this setup.
 This will likely be the most expensive part to complete the conversion.
 A popular option is to install a Greddy elbow at the throttlebody, since it is aluminum and not plastic like the original part.

 The radiator hoses for the 13B-REW are also different, so to connect it all up with the factory 13BT radiator will require some custom work.
 It is highly recommended to upgrade the radiator if you are still using the original one.
-Greddy pulleys is a suitable option to slow the radiator and alternator and the kit comes with its own custom belt to fit.
+An idler pulley is required to have a good contact surface on the water pump’s pulley, Greddy pulleys are a suitable option to slow down the water pump and alternator rotating speeds.
+Both options comes with its own custom belt to fit.

 The stock twin turbos will fit easily into the FC3S engine compartment, but you’ll need a custom downpipe in order for it to fit with the chassis exhaust of the FC3S.
 You can keep the air intakes for the twin turbos, but consider upgrading to new aftermarket filters.